FREE SHIPPING... EVERY DAY, EVERY ORDER! (USA ONLY) MOST ORDERS ARE RECEIVED WITHIN 2-3 BUSINESS DAYS!

 White Haze on Granite Composite Sinks

-What happened to my sink, and why is it turning a milky white color?
-Follow along, and I'll explain the four most common variations of a white haze, how to fix it, and how to prevent the cloudy look from returning.
+What happened to my sink, why is it turning white, and how can I fix it?
+Follow along, and I'll explain the four most common variations of a white haze on composite sinks.

 There are four types of white haze commonly found in/on composite sinks: